AcceleratedLinux/accelerated-linux/linux/Documentation/trace/ftrace.rst

 can be enabled via the tracefs file system to see what is going on in certain parts of the kernel.

-See events.txt for more information.
+See events.rst for more information.

 Implementation Details
 ----------------------

-See :doc:`ftrace-design` for details for arch porters and such.
+See Documentation/trace/ftrace-design.rst for details for arch porters and such.

 The File System